 This film from 2011 is enjoying renewed attention and interest.
-Directed by Steven Soderbergh, it’s the story of a mysterious and deadly new flu virus, very similar to Covid-19, that sweeps the world in a matter of weeks, killing millions; so it’s probably a bit too close to home.
+Directed by Steven Soderbergh, it’s the story of a mysterious and deadly new flu virus, very similar to COVID-19, that sweeps the world in a matter of weeks, killing millions; so it’s probably a bit too close to home.

 2Probably Give ‘93 Days’ A Miss, Too

-This 2016 Nigerian dramatic thriller film, directed by Steve Gukas, is another pandemic related movie to skip.
+This 2016 Nigerian dramatic thriller film, directed by Steve Gukas, is another pandemic-related movie to skip.
 It tells the story of the 2014 Ebola outbreak in Nigeria and how it was successfully contained by health workers from a Lagos hospital.
 Too real, too soon.

 3‘I Am Legend’ Shouldn’t Be On Your TVs Right Now

 Based on the novel of the same name by Richard Matheson, this 2007 post-apocalyptic film follows one man living alone in New York, with just his dog for company.
 A virus has wiped out most of humanity, leaving behind the haunting presence of a fleet of inhuman spectres.
-Probably don’t watch for now.
+Probably won’t watch for now.

 4Keep ‘The Last Ship’ To Watch Some Other Time

-‘The Last Ship’ is a 2014 television series, based on a novel by William Brinkley, and takes place after a global viral pandemic wipes out over 80 per cent of the world’s population.
+‘The Last Ship’ is a 2014 television series, based on a novel by William Brinkley, and takes place after a global viral pandemic wipes out over 80 percent of the world’s population.
 The crew of a sole unaffected naval ship must find a cure to stop the virus, and save humanity.
-Watch a movie that predicted an outbreak like coronavirus?
+Watch a movie that predicted an outbreak like coronavirus.
 Nope!

 5Just Don’t Watch ‘28 Days Later’ For A While